 Menigo Foodservice AB is a leading Swedish food supplier serving clients across Europe.
-The company offers products including fruits, vegetables, meats, seafood, breads and more.
+The company offers products including fruits, vegetables, meats, seafood, breads, and more.
 Menigo puts a strong emphasis on sustainability and partnership, always working together with their customers to create an outcome that benefits both of them, and the planet.

 Like many companies, Menigo faced the problems associated with employees using unlicensed images from a search engine instead of authorized visuals from the organization’s image bank.
-As a company that often delivers pitches to customers and suppliers, they’re constantly creating content that’s used externally, posing a risk if those materials weren’t licensed and legal.
+As a company that often delivers pitches to customers and suppliers, they’re constantly creating content that’s used externally, posing a risk if those materials aren’t licensed and legal.

 Menigo’s Head of Marketing, Mia Sundling, explains: “There’s a lot of creativity at our company, and we wanted to encourage that by empowering our employees, but we also had to make sure everything was 100% compliant.”

-The company also faced the common challenge of safeguarding the company’s brand.
+The company also faced the common challenge of safeguarding the company brand.
 Art Director, Lisa Durefelt explains: “The other main issue we were dealing with was brand consistency and tightening up the way Menigo was perceived externally.
 It’s important to us to try to use images that have brand recognition and are obviously ours, so we needed a framework that would make it easy to do the right thing and choose from the right pool of content without quenching people’s creativity.”

-“We started using Pickit right at the beginning when it was just a BETA, and back the it was a pretty challenging task getting it set up and making the transition”, Mia continues, “but the product has come such a long way since–it’s a whole different platform now.”
+“We started using Pickit right at the beginning when it was just a BETA, and back then it was a pretty challenging task getting it set up and making the transition”, Mia continues, “but the product has come such a long way since–it’s a whole different platform now.”